AlphaDreamers/front-end/SETUP.md

 - Press `Ctrl+C` in the terminal where the container is running
 - Or run `docker stop <container-id>` in another terminal

-## Troubleshooting

-### Port Already in Use
-If you get "port is already allocated" error:
-- Use a different port: `docker run -p 3001:3000 my-nextjs-app`
-- Or stop the service using port 3000

-### Build Issues
-If the build fails:
-- Make sure Docker has enough memory allocated (at least 4GB recommended)
-- Try clearing Docker cache: `docker system prune`

 ### Application Not Loading
 - Wait a few seconds after "Ready on http://localhost:3000" appears
 - Check if there are any error messages in the terminal